Certificate of High School Equivalency

 Current High School Equivalency Exams

-To view a side-by-side comparison, please visit Test Information - At a Glance and for more information: High School Equivalency Frequently Asked Questions.
+For complete information, please visit Test Information - At a Glance and for more information: High School Equivalency Frequently Asked Questions.

 Need help getting started?
 View the Steps to earn a Certificate of High School Equivalency.

 To take the high school equivalency exams in Texas, an individual must:

 - be 18 years of age or older.

 For more detailed information and exceptions, please visit our Eligibility Page.

 The minimum score requirements are determined by the test provider.

 Scores are typically available the same day.
 Certificates are typically issued within three business days after the final test.
 TEA will email the initial certificate in a PDF file to the email address used to register for the exams.